IAmFrench/EFREI-M2-ST2DCCC/README.md

 docker-compose down -v
 ```

-This command will stop and remove containers and networks from your compluter assigned to our project.
+This command will stop and remove containers and networks from your computer assigned to our project.

 ![Cleaning the application using the docker-compose down command](./artefacts/terminal-retire-application-using-docker-compose-down.png)